Sync errors

 A common source of errors are hidden system directories like .DocumentRevisions-V100, .Spotlight-V100, .TemporaryItems, .Trashes or .fseventsd.
 These directories are usually located at the root of a device or in your home directory.

-If, on the other side, the error happens on the destination, it usually means that the destination is the root of an external device: in this case, in order to avoid these system-created files, you can create an empty directory on the root of the external device and use that as the destination.
+If, on the other hand, the error happens on the destination, it usually means that the destination is the root of an external device: in this case, in order to avoid these system-created files, you can create an empty directory on the root of the external device and select it as the destination.

 Privacy settings